jincy-p-janardhanan/Career-Information-and-Recruitment-Portal/README.md

 ```

 - Since this is an academic project, comments have also been included for better understanding of a topic or area
+- The WYSIWYG tool RocketCake was used to generate most of the HTML and CSS files.

 ## Contributors